Ski-U-Mah (slogan)

 Ski-U-Mah (/ˌskaɪjuːˈmɑː/ SKY-yoo-MAH) is a slogan used at the University of Minnesota since 1884, when the newly emerging football team was coached by Thomas Peebles, a philosophy professor and former Princeton University faculty member.

 During the team's scrimmages, Peebles would often yell "Sis-Boom-Ah, Princeton!" after a score, relying on a cheer from his alma mater.
 Team captain John W. Adams and a co-captain sought a counter-cheer, one that would have "a characteristic Minnesota flavor."
 While brainstorming, Adams recalled hearing native Dakota boys yell "ski-oo!" in athletic contests and canoe races at Lake Pepin.

 Adams incorrectly interpreted that phrase as the Dakota word for victory, or exultation, and suggested it as a cheer for the university rugby team.
 His co-captain, "Win" Sargent, added the "mah" to make it rhyme with "rah," thus creating "Ski-U-Mah!"
 They used the cheer in their practices and games, and the campus paper (the Ariel) endorsed the cheer soon after.

-Usage
+Use

 The slogan has been used to cheer on the Minnesota Golden Gophers athletics teams, and was written into the lyrics of university songs including the "Minnesota Rouser", "Go Gopher Victory", "Minnesota Fight" and "Minnesota March".